MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/immediate-idle-timeout-opt-in.md

 ---
+title: Immediate Idle Timeout Opt-in
-Description: 'This topic discusses the ImmediateIdle registry value that a Windows 8 driver can use to opt-in to an immediate power down state, when power is no longer needed.'
+description: This topic discusses the ImmediateIdle registry value that a Windows 8 driver can use to opt-in to an immediate power down state, when power is no longer needed. ms.assetid: 43721EC9-4901-4C68-9CCC-E0A71BF2200E
-MS-HAID: 'audio.immediate\_idle\_timeout\_opt-in'
-MSHAttr: 'PreferredLib:/library/windows/hardware'
-title: 'Immediate Idle Timeout Opt-in'
 ---

 # <span id="audio.immediate_idle_timeout_opt-in"></span>Immediate Idle Timeout Opt-in